google/osv-scanner/docs/guided-remediation.md

 >
 > The `--relock-cmd` flag can be used to change the executed install command.

+### Override dependency versions remediation

+{: .note }
+The `override` strategy is currently only supported in `--non-interactive` mode.

+Maven allows for the version specification of direct and indirect dependencies to be overwritten by a POM's `<dependencyManagement>`.
+This mechanism can be used to force a vulnerable dependency to be updated to a newer, non-vulnerable version.
+Overriding dependency versions can enable otherwise inaccessible updates, but it also risks breaking the application if the new version is incompatible with other dependencies.

+As with the other strategies, override patches are prioritized by vulnerabilities fixed per updated dependency.

 ## Remediation flags

 The `fix` subcommand has a number of flags to allow you to control which vulnerabilities and patches may be considered during remediation.